foroughsh/KTH-traces/README.md

 16) Maria Halvarsson, "Learning End-to-End QoS Metrics for a Microservice Application," master thesis, KTH Royal Institute of Technology, (2024).

-# Example: How traces are used in TNSM2024 paper "A Framework for dynamically meeting performance objectives on a service mesh"
+# Example: Traces used in TNSM2024 paper "A Framework for dynamically meeting performance objectives on a service mesh"